alvis/presetter/examples/standalone/README.md

 ## Key Benefit

-**Zero configuration complexity** - Just install `presetter` and `presetter-preset-esm`, and you get a fully configured TypeScript development environment.
+**Zero configuration complexity** - Just install `presetter` and `@presetter/preset-esm`, and you get a fully configured TypeScript development environment.